 Surgical debridement is the cornerstone of treatment for NF.
 It is the removal of dead, damaged, or infected tissue to allow the remaining healthy tissue to heal more effectively.
 Many studies have shown that the timing and adequacy of the initial debridement has the biggest impact on mortality.
 Multiple debridements are often needed as the infection is rarely eliminated after a single surgery.
 On average, three debridements spaced 12 to 36 hours apart are needed to control the infection.
 Often, entire muscle groups are infected and must be removed by the surgeon.
 The surgeon must remove all tissues and structures that are dead or infected to control the infection and prevent spread of the infection to vital organs (usually in the torso), sometimes resulting in removal of significant amounts of tissue or even limbs.

 Since antibiotics cannot penetrate into the necrotic infected tissue, surgical debridement is the first priority of treatment.
 However, antibiotic therapy is essential in helping to control sepsis and prevent the further spread of the infection.
-The recommended course of treatment is the use of vancomycin, linezolid, or daptomycin to treat MRSA and gram-positive bacteria, an agent to treat anaerobic bacteria (e.g., clindamycin), and an agent to treat gram-negative bacteria.
+The recommended course of treatment is the use of vancomycin, linezolid, or daptomycin to treat MRSA and gram-positive bacteria, an agent to treat anaerobic bacteria (e.g., clindamycin or metronidazole), and an agent to treat gram-negative bacteria.
 Alternatively, anaerobic and gram-negative bacteria can be treated with one drug that covers both.

 While there is increasing resistance to clindamycin, it should still be used as it inhibits production of bacterial endo- and exo-toxins.
 Quinolones, as well as piperacillin / tazobactam, imipenem, or meropenem are often used to cover gram-negative organisms also.